-J. Kim Fennell is a veteran Silicon Valley executive, Board Director and Angel Investor/Advisor with over 35 years experience in the technology industry.
+J. Kim Fennell is a veteran Silicon Valley executive, Board Director and Venture Capitalist with over 35 years experience in the technology industry.
 He is currently a part time Venture Partner with True North Fund.
 Mr. Fennell was a CEO for 16 years at three companies and has 22 years of board experience (public & private).
 Mr. Fennell was at Uber Technologies in San Francisco for 5 years, most recently as the Global Head of Product Partnerships and Business Development for US & Canada until December, 2019.
 He had previously been CEO of deCarta, a leading mapping software company before its acquisition by Uber in March, 2015.
 Prior to deCarta, he held CEO positions at Pinnacle Systems and StorageWay Inc. He was an early executive at Octel, a global leader of voice technologies where he opened subsidiaries in Canada, Europe and Asia before running Octel after its acquisition by Lucent Technologies where he also became a corporate VP.
 Prior to Octel, he was with ROLM Corporation.
-Mr. Fennell's current board of director roles include SalesBoost (Dallas).
+Mr. Fennell's current board of director roles include Sylogist (TSX: SYZ) and SalesBoost (Dallas).
 Mr. Fennell previously served on the board of Ritchie Bros.
-(TSX, NYSE: RBA) from 2017 to April, 2022, Empower (Washington, DC) until 2022 and WherelsMyTransport (Cape Town).
-His non-profit boards include the Silicon Valley Leadership Group Foundation, and C100 which supports tech entrepreneurs in Canada.
+(TSX, NYSE: RBA) from 2017 to April, 2022 and WherelsMyTransport (Cape Town).
+His non-profit boards include the Silicon Valley Leadership Group Foundation and C100, which supports tech entrepreneurs in Canada.
 Originally from Oakville, Ontario, Mr. Fennell graduated from Queen's University with a B.A.
 (Honours); and the Stanford School of Business Executive Program.

-Meetings attended in 2023: %
+Meetings attended in 2024: # %

-Board 8 of 8 100
+Board 10 of 11 91

-Audit Committee) 2 of 2 100
+Audit Committee 4 of 4 100

-Human Resourc es & Governance Co mmittee 6 of 6 100
+Human Resources & Governance Committee 5 of 5 100

-Health, Safety & Environment Comm ittee 2 of 2 100

-Securities Bene ficially Owned or C ontrolled at fisc cal year end:
+Securities Beneficially Owned or Controlled at fiscal year end:

 Fiscal Year # of Common Shares # of DSUs Total Common Shares and DSUs Total Value of Common Shares and DSUs Total as a Multiple of Share Ownership Guidelines of 3x

+2024 Nil 24,061 24,061 \$627,030 3.4x

 2023 Nil 19,154 19,154 \$275,818 1.6x

 2022 Nil 8,922 8,922 \$72,447 0.6x

-Mr. Fennell joined the Board in May 2022 and has until May 2027 to meet the Share Ownership Guidelines.
+^{}Mr. Fennell joined the Board in May 2022 and has until May 2027 to meet the Share Ownership Guidelines.

-Jennifer F. Koury Calgary, AB, Canada Director since: 2022 Independent
+Jennifer F. Koury Calgary, AB, Canada